 If you want to try digital signage technology but aren’t up for spending too much to set it up, you may have considered repurposing your TV.
-While this is possible with any type of modern TV, there are minimum requirements that your tech needs to meet in order to be set up for digital signage.
+This article will guide you through the process of setting up a regular TV for digital signage.

 What a Digital Signage Needs to Work